• Home

 Venue

-The summer school will be held at Cardiff University, using its modern seminar rooms and collaborative spaces.
+The summer school will be held at Cardiff University, using its seminar rooms and collaborative spaces.
 Accommodation will be arranged in university residences, with catering provided for lunches and breaks.

 University Accommodation